abideen11/solution_to_maxwell_interview_exercise_02/README.md

 #### 2. Click the green 'Code' button, then clicking the squares stacking on each other icon to copy the link

 #### 3. Go to your terminal
+"Windows: If your operating system is Windows, you should use the Git Bash terminal.
+Please go to this [website](https://git-scm.com/) to download Git, the Git Bash terminal can be utilized after the download."

 #### 4. Clone the repository by entering git clone, then pasting the link that was gotten in step 2
 `git clone <link>`